phorward/unicc/README.md

 ## About

-UniCC (UNIversal Compiler Compiler) is a LALR(1) parser generator.
-It compiles an augmented grammar definition into a program source code that parses that grammar.
-Parsing is the process of transferring input matching a particular grammar, like e.g. a source code written in a programming language, into a well-formed data structure.
-Because UniCC is intended to be target-language independent, it can be configured via template definition files to emit parsers in nearly any programming language.
+UniCC (UNIversal Compiler-Compiler) is a LALR(1) parser generator.

-UniCC comes with out of the box support for the programming languages **C**, **C++**, **Python** and **JavaScript**.
-Parsers can also be generated in **JSON** and **XML**.
+It compiles an augmented grammar definition into a program source code that parses the described grammar.
+Because UniCC is intended to be target-language independent, it can be configured via template definition files to emit parsers in almost any programming language.

-More targets can easily be added by creating specific template files.
+UniCC comes with out of the box support for the programming languages **C**, **C++**, **Python** (both 2.x and 3.x) and **JavaScript**.
+Parsers can also be generated into **JSON** and **XML**.

 ## Example

-This is the full definition for a four-function arithmetic syntax including their integer calculation semantics (in C).
+This is the full definition of a four-function arithmetic syntax including their integer calculation semantics (in C).

 ```c
 #!language      "C";	// <- target language!